bentoml/BentoML/docs/source/concepts/runner.rst

 architecture specifically designed for running large scale inference workloads on a Kubernetes cluster.

-While the standalone :code:`BentoServer` schedules Runner workers on their own Python processes, the :code:`BentoDeployment` created by Yatai, scales Runner workers in their own group of `Pods <https://kubernetes.io/docs/concepts/workloads/pods/>`_ and made it possible to set a different resource requirement for each Runner, and auto-scaling each Runner separately based on their workloads.
+While the standalone ``BentoServer`` schedules Runner workers on their own Python processes, the ``BentoDeployment`` created by Yatai, scales Runner workers in their own group of `Pods <https://kubernetes.io/docs/concepts/workloads/pods/>`_ and made it possible to set a different resource requirement for each Runner, and auto-scaling each Runner separately based on their workloads.

-Sample :code:`BentoDeployment` definition file for deploying in Kubernetes:
+Sample ``BentoDeployment`` definition file for deploying in Kubernetes:

 .. code-block:: yaml
+   :caption: `deployment.yaml`

     apiVersion: yatai.bentoml.org/v1beta1
     kind: BentoDeployment